 So the crimes of the white man, who stole ten million black lives, rest squarely in the roots of the Pilgrims, who were authentically here to honor their Lord, but bringing with them the seed of unrighteousness that lies in all humankind.
 But then Christians showed remarkable Agape in ending slavery within our shores—the abolition movement was led by Christians, both in England and in America.

-Christians have always been aliens here, mostly blending in with the rest of America.
+Christians always been aliens here, mostly blending in with the rest of America.
 The only difference between Christians of 50 years ago and the ones today is that the unbelieving world is through wearing masks to look Christian.
 The masks are off and we now see exactly how America wants to live, without the artificial restraints of Biblical teaching.

 I use the word “artificial” with purpose.
 Biblical teaching is only genuine if it’s accepted by believers.
 Non-Christians who attempt to live by Agape only frustrate themselves, and in fact damage themselves.
 Humans aren’t built to live like that without supernatural assistance.
 And even with that assistance, we fall (but we get back up).